MetaviewAI/msgraph-min/README.md

 ## Why this repo exists

-The official **microsoft-graph-python** SDK ships the entire Graph surface and weighs ~180 MB uncompressed—well over AWS Lambda’s 250 MB limit.
+The official **microsoft-graph-python** SDK ships the entire Graph surface and weighs ~180 MB uncompressed, making us go well over AWS Lambda’s 250 MB limit.

-`msgraph-min` is generated with **Kiota’s `--include-path`** filter so it contains **only the models & request-builders we need**, keeping deployment packages small enough.
+`msgraph-min` is generated with **Kiota’s `--include-path`** filter so it contains **only the models & request-builders we need**, keeping packages small enough to deploy.

 ---